Congressman Rick Allen visit Fort Gordon for update on new renovations - NewsBreak

 Congressman Rick Allen visit Fort Gordon for update on new renovations

-“Well obviously New headquarters new campus you know that campus is 50 years old and because of NSA and in cyber and of course the signal crew is growing as well” said Allen.
+“Well, obviously, new headquarters, new campus, you know that campus is 50 years old and because of NSA and in cyber and of course the signal crew is growing as well” said Allen.

 While Fort Gordon continues to expand, Allen says the war between Russian and Ukraine won’t get in the way.